Today, we’ll be reviewing some of the best running shoes in 2020.

 It’s really well cushioned around the heel and feels like a super comfy shoe for any kind of long or recovery runs.

-I wouldn’t say it is designed particularly for speed work, but this really is your kind of all-rounder for everything other than faster stuff.
+I wouldn’t say this running shoe is designed particularly for speed work, but this really is your kind of all-rounder for everything other than faster stuff.

 So, with the stability shoe and the Adrenaline GTS 20, there is no separate medial post anymore.